Tagrand/makers-cloud-engineering-exercise/README.md

 ## Versions <a name= "user_stories"> </a>

 V1: You are asked for a rating on a locally hosted website and it stores the ratings
   - [x] You can visit a site
   - [x] You can submit a rating or any sort
   - [x] You can store the rating in a database
   - [x] Make it a single page site
-  - [] You can only add ratings of 1 - 5
+  - [x] You can only add ratings of 1 - 5

+- [x] Complete

 V2: You are asked for a rating on a hosted website  (MVP)
+  - [ ] Set up Travis for Github
+  - [ ] Deploy up the site on AWS

 V3: You can see previous (all ratings) on another page, previous ratings

 V4: Make it stylish, to look like the FT